 Bitcoin mining might have become so competitive that the average Joe can’t get a look in - but that doesn’t mean it’s the case for all cryptocurrencies.

-While you’ll still need a decent GPU to mine even Ether - there are plenty of alt coins that you can mine at home using a decent home computer or even a laptop.
+There are plenty of alt coins that you can mine at home using a decent home computer or even a laptop.
 This includes:

 Of course, you’ll need more computing power to mine some of these coins than for others.
 You’ll also need to figure out the electricity costs to ensure it’s worthwhile and profitable for you to mine.
 If you live in an area with high electricity costs, this may not be the case, so use a crypto mining calculator to check.